 - chopped chives or green onions

 Again, this is such a simple recipe.
-All you’ll need is a knife and cutting board to slice your potatoes and onions, a skillet or sauté pan to cook them, and a spoon or spatula to move them around in the pan!
-I usually make these fried potatoes and onions in a cast-iron skillet to help give the potatoes and onions that nice brown caramelization!
+All you'll need is a knife and cutting board to slice your potatoes and onions, a skillet or sauté pan to cook them, and a spoon or spatula to move them around in the pan!
+I usually make these fried potatoes and onions in a cast-iron skillet to help give them that nice brown caramelization!

 - Slice onions and potatoes, and heat oil in a well-seasoned cast-iron skillet or nonstick sauté pan over medium high heat.